 - olive oil

-If desired, thin the puree to a soup-like consistency with additional water.
+- If desired, thin the puree to a soup-like consistency with additional broth or water.
 Taste and adjust seasoning.

 - Water is traditionally the only liquid used to make bessara, but I like to use some broth for added flavor.
 You can replace all or some of the broth with water, but adjust seasoning accordingly.